NVIDIA/nvcomp/README.md

 # Version 2.0.0-rc0 Release

-This preview release of nvcomp introduces new interfaces and compression methods.
+This preview release of nvCOMP introduces new interfaces and compression methods.

 ## Known issues